piratar/backup-scripts/README.md

 ## Backup strategy

-1. Create MySQL dumps and tar archives in `~/backups.insecure/latest`.
+1. Create MySQL/PostgreSQL dumps and tar archives in `~/backups.insecure/latest`.
 2. Encrypt these dumps with the public PGP key of chosen trusted parties and store in `~/backups/dayN` and `~/backups/wkM`.
 3. Synchronize the `~/backups/` folder to remote storage using rsync.